This page is intended for McGill Science undergraduates who are interested in participating in the 2018 Undergraduate Research Conference (URC).

 Maximum poster size is 3.5 feet wide by 4 feet tall.
 [More information]

-- Treat it as a professional encounter.
+- Treat this as a professional encounter.

 - your supervisor,